rmsk2/rustpwman/README.md

 ### Count entries

-Shows how many entries are contained in this data file.
+Shows how many entries are present in this data file.

 ### Quit and print